Real-Serious-Games/Factory/README.md

 Factory Setup
 -------------

-After referencing the DLL and ''using'' the namespace, the factory is instantiated as follows:
+After referencing the DLL and *using* the namespace, the factory is instantiated as follows:

 	Factory factory = new Factory("MyApp", new MyLogger());

 The first parameter specifies a name of the factory instance and is for debugging only.
-Naming factorys will help if you use multiple factories.
+Naming factorys helps when using multiple factories.

-The second parameter is an instance of an object that implements the ILogger interface.
-The class that implements ILogger is defined by the you, for an example of the simplest possible implementation see the included example projects.
+The second parameter is an instance of an object that implements `ILogger`.
+This implementing class is defined by the you, for an example of the simplest possible implementation see the included example projects.

 Factory Creation by Name